Final Exam

 - A mix of multiple choice, fill-in-the-blank, and long answer questions.

-- You will not be programming in Visual Studio Code, but you may be asked to write or edit code snippets by hand.
+- You may be asked to program in PyCharm or edit code snippets by hand.

 - Honor Code violations on the final exam result in a course grade of F.